-In a 2012 study, titled Study of the effects of vinpocetin on cognitive functions, researchers noted that vinpocetine improved quality of life of people after 18 months of use.
+Other researchers observed that vinpocetine improved the quality of life in people after 18 months of use.

 This is often called GABA.
-In the body, GABA is used as a neurotransmitter ―a chemical that the brain uses to send information.
+In the body, GABA is used as a neurotransmitter ―a chemical the brain uses to send information.
 GABA might play a role in reducing blood pressure.
-Theoretically, reducing blood pressure might reduce damage to blood vessels.
-This in turn, might allow for better delivery to oxygen and nutrients to the brain, and in this way , let the brain work better.
-Might this be why GABA is in Focus Factor?
-This is pure speculation on my part.
-GABA may also play a role in the formation of memories and this may be another reason why it's in Focus Factor.
+In theory, reducing blood pressure might reduce damage to blood vessels and help memory.

 Grape Seed Extract

-Focus Factor uses a specific type of grape seed extract called Activin, which is a trademarked product of San Joaquin Valley Concentrates.
-This company, in turn, is actually owned by Ernest and Julio Gallo Winery.
-Basically the company licensees their product Activin out to other companies which use Activin in their products.
-There is some research on Activin.
-In research studies, it's called IH636.
-I found studies noting that Activin might:
+Focus Factor uses a specific type of grape seed extract called Activin, a product of San Joaquin Valley Concentrates.
+This company, in turn, is owned by Ernest and Julio Gallo Winery.
+Basically, the company leases their product Activin out to other companies which use Activin in their supplements.

 Ingredients With The Most Evidence

 Below are the ingredients in Focus Factor that I feel most of the human evidence as it pertains to memory.

 Of these 3 ingredients, I believe Huperzine and Bacopa have the most human evidence.

 So, for those who want to check them out: